George Alice: Awards and nominations

+George Alice was awarded a Robert Stigwood Fellowship, which provided mentorship and professional development, by the Music Development Office in SA.

 J Awards

 The J Awards are an annual series of Australian music awards that were established by the Australian Broadcasting Corporation's youth-focused radio station Triple J. They commenced in 2005.

 In 2019, Mannion received a nomination for the Unearthed Artist of the Year Award.